Antipasto Pasta Salad (Easy Italian Recipe)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Italian pasta salad recipe is light and fresh with plenty of flavors from the marinated olives and artichokes to the creamy mozzarella balls, crisp bite of the arugula, and sweet ripe cherry tomatoes.
-Then, the delicious homemade Italian vinaigrette ties everything together!
+This Italian pasta salad recipe is light and fresh, with plenty of flavors, from the marinated olives and artichokes to the creamy mozzarella balls, crisp bite of the arugula, and sweet, ripe cherry tomatoes.
+You’ll also love my fresh tomato basil pasta and caprese pasta salad.

 The added crunch from the pine nuts is just enough texture to make this an all-around-winning pasta salad recipe that will be a huge hit whenever you serve it.
-Make sure to store your pasta salad properly so it will last for a while.
+Store your pasta salad properly so it will last for a while.

 Table of Contents